 Audio data: qualitative interviews with stakeholders (English, Swedish and Italian speakers) will be audio recorded.
-These will be translated (in English, when needed) transcribed verbatim and pseudonymised.
-All data will be stored in a secure database at the associated university, with access limited to the research team only.
+These will be translated (into English, when needed) transcribed verbatim and pseudonymised.
+All data will be stored on a secure server at the associated university, with access limited to the research team only.
 All data will be handled and stored in accordance with local information governance Standard Operating Procedures (SOPs).
-The data will be organised by naming files using pseudonymous identifiers for study participants (eg, those participating in stakeholder interviews as well as those filling in questionnaires) to maximize anonymity of the participants.
+The data will be organised by naming files using pseudonymous identifiers for study participants (e.g., those participating in stakeholder interviews as well as those filling in questionnaires) to maximise anonymity of the participants.